WAaronD/FreeWILLI_wasd/README.md

   </div>
 </div>

-### FreeWILLI: Free software for Whale Identification and Localization with Low-power Implementation:
+### FreeWILLI: Free software for Whale Identification and Localization with Low-power Implementation

 The FreeWILLI project aims to provide a modular suite of algorithms for real-time passive acoustic array data processing, including: